zkLinkProtocol/zklink-contracts/docs/SecurityCheck.md

 A5 - Use the balance difference as the amount when non-standard token deposit in or withdraw out of contract

-A6 - Is there a possiblity that tokens can not be retrieved?
+A6 - Is there a possibility that tokens can not be retrieved?

 A7 - Is code is still correct if the token contract is upgradable?